Aayushk26/Aayushk26/README.md

 ### Hi there 👋
-I like to build ML/DL models.
+I like to analyse time-series data.
 Currently a 2X Kaggle Expert.

 - 🔭 I’m currently working on ...
 Time Series Forecasting and Financial Analysis
 - 🌱 Learning everything Finance and Math